lihz27/PWA-MessengerApp/README.md

 # PWA-MessengerHouse

-A real-time messenger app built with socket.io and progressive web app technology
+A stand-alone real-time messenger app built with socket.io and progressive web app technology.